-The Cohesive Strategy will address the nation's wildfire problems by focusing on three key areas and goals with actions and outcomes:
+The Cohesive Strategy addresses the nation's wildland fire problems by focusing on three key areas and goals with actions and outcomes:

-1. Restore and Maintain Landscapes - Landscapes across all jurisdictions are resilient to disturbances in accordance with management objectives.
+1. Restore and Maintain Resilient Landscapes - Landscapes across all jurisdictions are resilient to disturbances in accordance with management objectives.